Tuesday, February 4, 2020, 11:00 a.m.

 Luncheon cost: $15 per person

-Reservations for the luncheon are due no later than Thursday, October 31; the only reservation contact is Linda Stegall; phone 830-257-2795 or send an email to firstname.lastname@example.org.
+Reservations for the luncheon are due no later than Thursday, January 30, 2020 the only reservation contact is Linda Stegall; phone 830-257-2795 or click on this link to her email: email@example.com.

 Payment for meal reservations, when not canceled, should be made to the treasurer, as HCTDW is responsible for paying for all reservations.
 To cancel a reservation, call or write Linda Stegall at the above phone number or email.
 (Please do not reply to this newsletter to make or cancel reservations.)

 To attend the program only, starting at 11:40, advise Linda Stegall so that the necessary seating will be available.
 The meeting is open to the public.

 The luncheon is a home-style buffet which includes beef lasagna, caesar salad, savory green beans, garlic bread sticks and Italian cream cake.
 The cost of the luncheon is $15.